 Planning Your Stay in Rome

-There's a reason most travelers to Rome rush to see its many ruins; when it comes to ancient history the capital is unparalleled, with preserved foundations, intact buildings, and museums full of archaeological finds that make the past come alive.
+There's a reason most travelers to Rome rush to see its many ruins; when it comes to ancient history, the capital is unparalleled, with preserved foundations, intact buildings, and museums full of archaeological finds that make the past come alive.
 The Colosseum and the Roman Forum can be breezed through in a single afternoon or discovered more intimately on a tour, and you'll definitely want to check them off your bucket list if you have limited time.

-Once you expand your trip to a couple of days, however, you’ll be able to delve into what makes this city so attractive to locals, exploring neighborhoods like Trastevere or hiring a guide or local expert to show you the best places to eat Roman delicacies.
-You can even take a stab at making your own pizza or gelato in a cooking class, and travel outside the city for a glimpse at seaside, lakeside, or countryside.
+Once you expand your trip to a couple of days, however, you'll be able to delve into what makes this city so attractive to locals, exploring neighborhoods like Trastevere or hiring a guide or local expert to show you the best places to eat Roman delicacies.
+You can even take a stab at making your own pizza or gelato in a cooking class and travel outside the city for a glimpse at the seaside, lakeside, or countryside.

 When's the best time of year to visit Italy?
 Read all about it here.

 If you've got just one afternoon or evening in Rome, don't make a beeline for the Vatican.
 With its crowds and long lines, it's the kind of destination that requires a bit more planning and free time than you're likely to have.
 Your first stop will undoubtedly be the Colosseum or the Roman Forum, both impeccably preserved ancient ruins that will give you just a taste of what's to come in your travels through Italy.